STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

  3. integrating new functionalities in the Radium applications using plugins.

-As Radium relies on the [cmake](https://cmake.org/documentation/) build and configuration system, this documentation focuses on how to configure your build system to use and extend Radium.
+As Radium relies on the [cmake](https://cmake.org/documentation/) build and configuration system, this documentation focuses on how to configure your build system to use and extend Radium using Radium cmake utilities.

+Complete functional examples using these cmake scripts are accessible in the `src/tests/ExampleApps` and `src/tests/ExamplePluginWithLib` directories of the [Radium source distribution](https://github.com/STORM-IRIT/Radium-Engine).

 # Radium cmake utilities